bigcommerce/dev-docs/docs/api-docs/analytics/bodl-overview.md

 ```

 ### Search
 This snippet tracks when an end-user searches for products.
 Please take note that there is a built-in tracker for the category.
 However, we have commented out the tracker due to known distortions, which cause reporting of only the first category ID.
+For this reason, we have not provided a search example snippet.
 Only reactivate if needed; use it at your own risk.